 About the President and Founder

 Todd’s mission is to secure humanity’s future by ensuring public policy decisions are based on love and reason rather than bias and dogma.
-His activism has been covered by The New York Times, The Washington Post, USA Today, ESPN, CBSSports, Fox Sports, The Daily Telegraph, Christian Science Monitor, Christianity Today, CNN Belief Blogs, The Chronicle of Philanthropy, The Blaze, The Guardian Express, Salon, AlterNet and Raleigh News & Observer.
-He has appeared on the CBS Sunday Morning, The Young Turks, HuffPost Live, The Takeaway, Christian Broadcasting Network, SiriusXM and NPR.
-His writing has been published in On Faith, Friendly Atheist and Free Inquiry magazine.
+His activism has been covered by CNN, The New York Times, The Washington Post, USA Today, ESPN, CBSSports, Fox Sports, The Daily Telegraph, Christian Science Monitor, Christianity Today, The Chronicle of Philanthropy, The Blaze, The Guardian Express, Salon, AlterNet, and Raleigh News & Observer.
+He has appeared on the CBS Sunday Morning, The Young Turks, HuffPost Live, The Takeaway, Christian Broadcasting Network, SiriusXM, and NPR.
+His writing has been published in On Faith, Friendly Atheist, and Free Inquiry magazine.
 An accomplished public speaker, Todd was one of the keynote speakers for The Reason Rally, Reason Rally 2, and Rock Beyond Belief.

-When not raising funds and advocating for the principles he is passionate about, Todd executive produces independent movies.
+When not raising funds and advocating for the principles he is passionate about, Todd executive produces independent movies including Super Troopers 2 and Catch The Fair One.
 He is also an avid music listener who loves to make people laugh.

-Please see Achievements for more details on the accomplishments of Todd Stiefel and the Stiefel Freethought Foundation.
+Please see Donations for more details on the gifts made by Todd Stiefel and the Stiefel Freethought Foundation.

 Todd Stiefel’s roles in the Freethought Movement:

 - Development Committee Member (2009-2012)

 - Trustee (2010-2011)

 - Co-Host, the Humanist Hour Podcast (2011-2014)

 - Advisory Board Member (2011-2015)